MTU-Tonic/vermouth/README.md

 ## Usage
 The project will load class files which are derived from `eaai.ginrummy.game.GinRummyPlayer`.
 In order to compile agents against the provided contracts, you should run `javac` with `vermouth.jar` included on the classpath, e.g.,
 ```
-javac -cp ".:./target/vermouth.jar" SimpleGinRummyPlayer.java
+javac -cp ".:./vermouth.jar" MyGinRummyPlayer.java
 ```
-The result will generate `SimpleGinRummyPlayer.class`, along with any other required class files.
+The result will generate `MyGinRummyPlayer.class`, along with any other required class files.

 Agents are loaded at runtime using Java reflection on specified class files.
 The following details the command-line arguments.
 ```